List of Doctor Who novelisations: The Target Collection

 Starting in 2018, BBC Books published novelisations of selected episodes of the revived series as part of a range dubbed The Target Collection featuring the Target logo.
 Paperback editions of City of Death, The Pirate Planet, Resurrection of the Daleks, Revelation of the Daleks, and the 1996 television movie were also added to the revived Target range.
 (City of Death and The Pirate Planet were abridged from their previous BBC Books editions.)
 In 2022, print versions of the previously audiobook-only adaptations by David Fisher of The Stones of Blood and The Androids of Tara were also added to the range, as was a print edition of the expanded audiobook version of Warriors Gate in 2023.
 The Target Collection was subsequently divided into two series: the Classic Era, comprising books based on stories from the original television series and the revived series through 2022, and the New Era, comprising books based on television stories broadcast since 2023, starting with the three 2023 specials.

 Audiobooks

 In 2005, BBC Audio released unabridged audiobook versions of the first three Frederick Muller novelisations, read by actor William Russell (who played Ian Chesterton).
 Beginning in September 2007, they began releasing further unabridged audiobooks of the Target novelisations at a regular rate.

-An Unearthly Child was set to receive a new novelisation exclusive to audio, read by William Russell, written by Nigel Robinson, and released by AudioGo.
-The audiobook was originally scheduled to be released November 2013, but the release was cancelled due to AudioGo's bankruptcy in the same month.
-Rights issues are currently preventing its release.
+BBC Audiobooks went on to release audiobooks of every classic Doctor Who television story starting with Doctor Who and the Daleks.
+(Rights issues are preventing a release of an adaptation of An Unearthly Child.)
+Most new novelisations published receive a simultaneous audiobook release, or one shortly after print release.